Long ties accelerate noisy threshold-based contagions

-Is such a deterministic model realistic?
-Empirical studies of social contagion, including those that ostensibly provide evidence for complex contagion, find substantial probability of adoption with a single adopting neighbor \cite{bakshy2012role, bakshy2012social, leskovec2007dynamics, centola2010spread}.
-Empirical adoption rates with $k$ and $k-1$ neighboring adopters often have similar magnitudes: in illustrative recent studies, adoption rates with an additional adopter (beyond the first) increase by less than a factor of five (SI Appendix, Figure S1).
-Rather than positing determinism, analyses of discrete choice problems typically hypothesize that individuals are random utility maximizers leading to positive choice probabilities over the entire support.
-Specific noise distributions then rationalize choice probabilities specified by, e.g., probit or logit functions~(Figure \ref{fig:activation_functions}B).

-Here we show that allowing a small probability of below-threshold adoption (denoted by $q$ in Figure~\ref{fig:activation_functions}B), even only via some short ties, reverses existing stylized facts about how network structure affects the spread of complex contagions.
+Is such a deterministic model robust to modeling variations that may make it more consistent with both empirical evidence and widely-used random utility models of choice?
+Empirical studies of social contagion, including those that provide evidence for complex contagion, find substantial probability of adoption with a single adopting neighbor \cite{leskovec2007dynamics,bakshy2012role,bakshy2012social,centola2010spread}, and empirical adoption rates with an additional adopter (beyond the first) increase by less than a factor of five (SI Figure S2), suggesting substantial nondeterminism or heterogeneity.
+More generally, rather than positing determinism, analyses of discrete choice problems typically hypothesize that individuals are random utility maximizers, thereby leading to positive choice probabilities specified by, e.g., probit or logit functions over the entire support~(SI section S4.3).
+Here we show that allowing a small probability of below-threshold adoption (denoted by $q$ in Figure~\ref{fig:activation_functions}B), even only via some short ties, reverses existing stylized facts about how network structure affects the spread of complex contagions, putting the emphasis back on the important structural role of long ties for complex contagions (see SI Figure S5).
 This harmonizes theoretical guidance about how network structure affects the spread of both simple and complex contagions.